Decade 1810-1819

 At this time the whole Europe is eager to end the Napoleonic wars.
 The Pope asks for help from Canova for the repatriation of looted art.
 The Bust of Peace is promised and then delivered by the artist to a British Lord involved in this project.
 The identification of the piece was lost by the descendants.

-This bust 53 cm high including its white marble socle will be sold as lot 25 by Sotheby's in London on July 4.
+This bust 53 cm high including its white marble base was sold for £ 5.3M by Sotheby's on July 4, 2018, lot 25.
 The video below shows that its quality is real.
 It is surprising that no attribution was attempted in 2012.

 Lost masterpiece by Antonio Canova appears at auction https://t.co/X719YtNAgs pic.twitter.com/qnGsGCaFoM